Generating a good random map is a very hard job!

 With some tweaks and the right amount of smoothing I think it gave some good result.

-But when you have to move your character on these maps it’s quite challenging, and I was wondering how I can have something better on that side and keep some of the interesting shape?
+But when you have to move your character on these maps it’s quite challenging, and I was wondering how I can have something better on that side and keep some of the interesting shapes?

 Second attempt: Combinatory